 - Stir in heavy cream and adjust salt and pepper if needed.

-- Stir in chopped parsley just before serving.
+- Stir in chopped parsley and optional cannellini beans just before serving.